ksarntsen/Pugg_2/README.md

 # Pugg Exercise Generator

-A modern web application for teachers to generate and share exercises with students, featuring AI-powered exercise creation, an intelligent chat assistant, and PostgreSQL database persistence.
+A modern web application for teachers to generate and share exercises with students, featuring AI-powered exercise creation using GPT-5, an intelligent chat assistant with configurable reasoning and verbosity, and PostgreSQL database persistence.

 ## 🚀 Features

 ### Teacher Page
-- **AI Exercise Generation**: Generate diverse, engaging exercises using OpenAI GPT-3.5-turbo
+- **AI Exercise Generation**: Generate diverse, engaging exercises using OpenAI GPT-5 with configurable reasoning and verbosity
 - **Custom Prompts**: Input any subject or topic to create relevant exercises
 - **Editable Content**: All exercises and titles are fully editable
 - **Drag & Drop Reordering**: Easily reorder exercises by dragging
 - **Add/Remove Exercises**: Add new exercises or remove existing ones
-- **PDF Export**: Download exercise sets as professional PDFs
+- **PDF Export**: Download exercise sets as professional PDFs with mathematical expression support
 - **Share Links**: Generate student links and teacher return links
 - **State Persistence**: Save and return to exercise sets via URLs
+- **AI Model Selection**: Choose between GPT-5, GPT-5 Mini, or GPT-5 Nano for optimal performance

 ### Student Page
 - **Clean Interface**: Minimal, elegant design with muted color palette